roiperlman/ngx-document-scanner/projects/ngx-document-scanner/README.md

 Note that there are a few extra steps required to configure the component other than installing the package from npm.

 ## Live Demo
-View a live demo on https://roiperlman.github.io
+View a live demo on https://roiperlman.github.io/ngx-doxument-scanner

-## Installing
+## Installation & Setup
 install the package via npm

     npm install ngx-document-scanner --save